Why Manual Compliance Review Is Breaking Down — and How AI Changes the Equation

 Marketing content for financial products is governed by some of the most specific and consequential compliance obligations in any industry.
 In Australia, ASIC’s Regulatory Guide 234 sets out detailed requirements for how financial products can and cannot be advertised.
 FSC codes impose additional standards on fund managers and life insurers.
 APRA prudential standards carry compliance implications that flow into marketing communications.
 See how financial services and banking teams use Admation to manage these obligations.

 For marketing teams at superannuation funds, banks, insurance providers and wealth management firms, a non-compliant advertisement is not a brand risk in isolation — it is a regulatory matter.
 ASIC’s enforcement actions against misleading financial product advertising have resulted in significant fines, enforceable undertakings and public censure.
-Admation is used by HESTA, Latitude Financial, NIB, Bank Australia, Great Southern Bank and RACV to manage regulated marketing approvals at scale.
+Admation is used by HESTA, Latitude Financial, NIB, Great Southern Bank and RACV to manage regulated marketing approvals at scale.

 Health and pharmaceuticals